 Perhaps most importantly, false awakenings may be frustrating but aren't at all harmful.
 They are also extremely vivid but not nightmarish in content.
 And if nothing else, they provide a fascinating talking point the next day.

 In the western world, nightmares are considered to be normal types of dreams with a very scary twist.
-In nightmares, you don't know you're dreaming so the subconscious mind takes everything on board as if it were really happening.
+In nightmares, you don't know you're dreaming so the unconscious mind takes everything on board as if it were really happening.
 Some nightmares can be so vivid that the sensory system is triggered and you can feel certain types of pain.
 It can be very unnerving.

 According to dream analysis, being chased by a monster or dark character in a nightmare represents our evolutionary fear of being hunted.
 Children - who are arguably more vulnerable than most adults - report this type of dream the most.
 Studies show that nightmares are usually caused by sickness, stress, trauma, and drugs or alcohol.